Content Gap Analysis

 Once you know your goals, you can then begin to identify the content that would help you to achieve those goals.
 Otherwise, you’ll just be gathering data without any clear purpose.

-So take some time to think about what you want to achieve before you just start creating content for the sake of creating content.
+Take some time to think about what you want to achieve before you just start creating content for the sake of creating content.
+Knowing what success looks like will help you stay focused and prioritize content that delivers results.

 5. Fill in the gaps